lidofinance/lido-improvement-proposals/LIPS/lip-37.md

     // --- Push integration ---

     /// @notice Execute an arbitrary non-delegate call on behalf of this contract.
-    ///         Only callable by the current delegatee.
+    ///         Only callable by the current delegate.
     ///         Reverts if the contract is terminated.
     ///         Reverts if the target call reverts.
     ///         Forwards msg.value to the target to support payable targets.
     ///         After the target call returns, refunds only this call's change
     ///         — the unspent portion of msg.value, measured as the balance delta
-    ///         over a pre-call baseline — to the delegatee (msg.sender).
+    ///         over a pre-call baseline — to the delegate (msg.sender).
 ETH not
     ///         attributable to this call is left untouched (see recoverETH).
     /// @param target  Address to call.
     /// @param data    Call data.